linode/docs/docs/troubleshooting/troubleshooting-ssh/index.md

 -   View your login attempts in the log files described in step 4 of [Is SSH Running?](#is-ssh-running).
 In particular, you can search these logs for your local IP address, and the results will show what error messages were recorded for your logins.
 To find out what your local IP is, visit a website like https://www.whatismyip.com/.

 -   Use your SSH client in verbose mode, which will show details for each part of the connection process.
 Verbose mode is invoked by passing the `-v` option.
-Passing more than one `v` increases the verbosity, up to three `v`s:
+Passing more than one `v` increases the verbosity.
+You can use up to three `v`s:

         ssh -v username@192.0.2.4
         ssh -vv username@192.0.2.4